Music Education & Youth Development

 What: The Guild's oldest project (since 1955), this regional competition is for secondary school students ages 12-18.
 Volunteer opportunities are varied, including assistance at check-in, practice room monitoring, escorting participants to and from the performance area, facility set-up/take-down, providing refreshments, interfacing with judges and serving on the awards committee.

 When: A Saturday half-day in late January or early February.

-Charlotte Symphony Youth Orchestras Auditions
+Charlotte Symphony Youth Orchestra Auditions

 What: Greet and sign in youth musicians; escort them to warm-up rooms and audition area; monitor warm-up rooms.

 When: Early spring, both weekend and weekday, afternoon and evening shifts.